 We as a species are perhaps a generation away from finally breaking nature’s ability to resist us.
 Victory is that close.
 The final push surely starts by instilling a disdain for the outdoors in our children, and it therefore grieves me to see kids as young as five at the Forest School run by Becca.
 Rope bridges, tyres (mysteriously sold to us by Graham’s oldest daughter, who is twelve) hanging from trees, leaves being identified and drawn in little books, sheep being stroked – all this and more goes on among the conifer groves of Runton.
 Awful.
 I can only assume that those children are immediately taken into care when they get home – and rightly so.

 For all that, the Forest School is, after the glampers, Runton Hall’s biggest source of income, and as Becca slowly chews single slices of toast while silently crying in the kitchen (which is how women who have had children prefer to eat) I am always intrigued as to what she will think of next.
 For example, until recently rain meant herding the Forest School kids into a large restored barn acting as everything from an actual barn to a debating chamber for the mental and getting them to draw ducks with crayons, or whatever children do when it’s raining out.
-This has since changed, because on the other side of the estate near German Field there is a Victorian greenhouse in need of restoration, and in keeping with the nineteenth century vibe, Becca gets the children to do it by issuing them with a Brillo pad each and a section of ironwork that last saw elbow grease in 1861.
-‘Anton’ and I have had them up ladders scrubbing the roof and everything, but were told to stop during a meeting of the board of trustees.
-The aim is to return the greenhouse to being a bona fide growing environment, and then produce medicinal plants for the benefit of a particular pharmaceutical company who consider that forcing species of plant alien to the northern hemisphere to grow in rural East Anglia is natural and organic.
+This has since changed, because on the other side of the estate near German Field there is a Victorian greenhouse in need of restoration, and in keeping with the overall nineteenth century vibe, Becca gets the children to do it by issuing them with a Brillo pad each and a section of ironwork that last saw elbow grease in 1861.
+The aim is to return the greenhouse to a bona fide growing environment, then produce medicinal plants for the benefit of a particular pharmaceutical company who consider that forcing plant species alien to the northern hemisphere to grow in rural East Anglia is natural and organic.
 This is not likely to happen for a year or two – there’s a lot of Brillo pad work needed first – and Joe and Becca will be looking after the greenhouse when it eventually starts producing stuff.
 Not me, though.
 I am also a species alien to rural East Anglia, so fuck that.

 You may recall that we touched upon the disappearance of Sevastopol the peacock last time.
 It is the Forest School children who would be most upset if he had indeed been savaged by my dog, because although he was extremely aggressive and something of a piss-taker who on four occasions attacked my dog for no reason whatsoever, he was much loved by them once they got their head around what he actually was.
 I say this because on more than one occasion, I had the following conversation: